mbx343/Titan-Zero-Project/README.md

 3. A short **vibration** confirms that the Kernel-Level-Bypass is active.
 4. The script now uses **Real-Time Weapon Detection** to eliminate recoil for any weapon you pick up (Flatline, Havoc, R-99, Nemesis).

+📖 Titan-Zero Elite v4.2: Usage Guide
+🛠 Configuration & Polling Rate

+Polling Rate: Ensure your device is set to 1ms (1000Hz) in the Gtuner settings to sync with our Neural-Buffer.

+Input Method: Use a high-speed USB 3.0 cable to avoid authentication timeouts during the Kernel-Bypass.

+🎮 How to use the Script

+Load the Apex_Elite_v4.gpc file into Memory Slot 1 of your device.

+In-Game: Once the match starts, the script is always-on and undetected.

+ADS & Fire:

+Auto-Recoil: The script automatically calculates vertical pull to stabilize your aim.

+Smart-Reload: Triggering ADS (L2/LT) will sync your magazine status with the server.
++1

+Evasive Movement: Moving the left stick will trigger the Neural-Teabag-Defense, making you a harder target to hit
 ---

 ## 🛠 Troubleshooting